-The Burbank Central Library and two branches, Buena Vista Branch and Northwest Branch, offer an extensive collection of reference print materials, as well as electronic resources, expert research staff, and supportive services.
+The Burbank Central Library and two branches--Buena Vista and Northwest--offer an extensive collection of reference print materials, as well as electronic resources, expert research staff, and supportive services.
 Through participation in cooperative library systems, the Burbank Public Library is also able to furnish access to additional resources.

 The Reference Desk is staffed by librarians during the hours the library is open.
-They are there to help locate any book or information you might need.
-If you are looking for a book, magazine, CD, video, DVD, or just need to know where to start, stop by and ask for assistance.
+If you are looking for a book, magazine, CD, DVD, or just need to know where to start in your search for information or materials, come to the reference desk and ask for assistance.

 Reference service is available through several points of access: